ktenzel/BetterDoctor/README.md

  $ bower install
  $ gulp build
  $ gulp serve
 -you may need to use the command line for windows as appose to power shell or a bash based solution.

+-I've included a .env file in the top level of the project that houses the API key.
+To register for your own api key please go to https://developer.betterdoctor.com/signup and create your own account.
 ## Specifications

 | Behavior        | Input           | Outcome  |